-Sandeep Rana joined NCATS in 2019 as a research chemist on the Adenine Team in the Early Translation Branch.
-The Adenine Team’s research focuses on developing novel and selective probes to investigate biological processes and optimizing them to become potential drug candidates to treat rare and neglected targets.
+Sandeep Rana is a research scientist/chemist in the in the Early Translation Branch within NCATS’ Division of Preclinical Innovation, where — as a member of the Adenine Team — his research focuses on developing novel and selective probes to investigate biological processes and optimizing them to become potential drug candidates to treat rare and neglected targets.
 These probes will be used to explore and understand the role of disease-relevant proteins.

 Rana received his Ph.D. training in organic and medicinal chemistry at Kansas State University, under the supervision of Professor Duy H. Hua, working on the development of small-molecule probes against Alzheimer’s disease.
 After receiving his doctorate, Rana joined the Mayo Clinic as a research fellow in the Department of Molecular Pharmacology and Experimental Therapeutics.
 He has authored more than 25 peer-reviewed scientific publications.